elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 |[Index Threshold](#index-threshold-alert)|`threshold`|Index Threshold Alert|

 Every alert type must be registered server side, and can optionally be registered client side.
-Only alert types registered on both - client and server will be displayed in the Create Alert flyout, as a part of UI.
+Only alert types registered on both client and server will be displayed in the Create Alert flyout, as a part of the UI.
 Built-in alert types UI are located under the folder `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types` and this is a file `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types/index.ts` for client side registration.